vu-rdm-tech/yoda-vu-nl/getting-started/getting-started-portal.md

 | Institutions for Open Societies | [https://i-lab.yoda.uu.nl](https://i-lab.yoda.uu.nl) | |
 | University Corporate Offices    | [https://its.yoda.uu.nl](https://its.yoda.uu.nl)   | |

 Log in using the "Sign in" button.
 You will be prompted for your user name and password.
-If you are an employee or student at Utrecht University, your user name is your Utrecht University email address.
+If you are an employee or student at Utrecht University, your user name is your Utrecht University email address (in lowercase).
 Your password is your Solis password.
-Other users have usually received their user name and password via email.
+External users have usually received their user name via email, along with a link to set their password.

 ## Overview of the Yoda Portal